 Campaign with STAR

-The STAR network is a national force made up of 5,000 students across 36 universities who campaign to improve the lives of refugees and asylum seekers in the UK.
-With activists across 23 cities in England, Scotland and Wales, we are the biggest refugee rights campaigning network in Britain!
+The STAR network is a national force made up of 12,000 students across over 30 universities who campaign to improve the lives of refugees and asylum seekers in the UK.
+With activists across a number of cities in England, Scotland and Wales, we are the biggest refugee rights campaigning network in Britain!

 STAR campaigns to improve conditions for asylum seekers and refugees through online actions, flashmobs, petitions, meeting with MPs and attention-grabbing stunts.